-Published at Friday, January 19th 2018, 23:45:24 PM by Aoi Sakura.
+Published at Thursday, November 30th 2017, 01:49:09 AM by Tzufit Adva.
 Light.
 I’ll let you in on a little secret that designers use to get that photo-ready finish in a home: layers of light.
 Just like with clothing and accessories in fashion when creating your interior lighting scheme layering your light sources helps create a rich look that highlights great features and eliminates harsh shadowing.
 To do that you’ll need an approach that combines many different styles of fixtures and sources.

 Published at Wednesday, November 29th 2017, 01:49:00 AM by Tzufit Adva.
 Light.
 Instead of or in addition to sconces hidden lights can add a general glow that bounces off the wall and into the room in an even subtler and more diffuse way.
 Cove lights are built into niches that hide the light source (often a plain LED strip) but hidden lights can also be obscured by medicine cabinets shelving or storage units.